rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/gke/_index.md

 When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.

-**Note:** If the version of Kubernetes is updated to v1.22 or later, the version of ingress-nginx would also need to be [updated](https://kubernetes.github.io/ingress-nginx/#faq-migration-to-apiversion-networkingk8siov1).

 ```
 gcloud container clusters create cluster-name --num-nodes=3 --cluster-version=<VERSION>
 ```